The 5 Stages Of Tobacco Withdrawal Syndrome

 When your brain starts the “a cigarette won’t hurt” monologue, treat it like that drunk friend who promises for the umpteenth time to never drink again.
 Observe your thoughts with the same seriousness that you give to teleshopping ads at 3 in the morning: none.

-You may be interested: Heroin: Symptoms, Effects and Type of Withdrawal
+You may be interested: The 4 Main Effects of Marijuana on the Body

 Keep your motivations closer than your smartphone.
 Improve your health, save money for that dream trip or simply be able to climb stairs without sounding like a blacksmith’s bellows.
 Write them down on a post-it, use them as wallpaper or write them on your forehead if necessary.
 They are your personal mantra on this “goodbye, dragon” journey.